ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 payload is appropriately reflected in the HPKE info and context strings.
-For example, if a future specification were to use the encryption mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string SHOULD be "application/dns-message request", a zero byte, and the header for request encryption.
+For example, if a future specification were to use the encryption mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string could be "application/dns-message request", a zero byte, and the header for request encryption.
 Similarly, the HPKE export context string should be "application/dns-message response" for response encryption.